Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 for `batch` credentials but are required for `batch` credentials when using UserSubscription Batch accounts.

+For non-public Azure regions, please see [this section](#non-public) after reviewing the options below.

 ### Azure Active Directory: `aad`
 `aad` can be specified at the "global" level, which would apply to all resources that can be accessed through Azure Active Directory: `batch`,